Eli Noam

-Eli M. Noam (born August 22, 1946 in Jerusalem) is a professor of Finance and Economics at the Columbia Business School, and holds the Paul Garrett Chair in Public Policy and Business Responsibility.
+Eli M. Noam (born August 22, 1946) is an American economist and professor at Columbia Business School, where he is the Paul Garrett Chair in Public Policy and Business Responsibility.
 He is the director of the Columbia Institute for Tele-Information (CITI).
-He works on the economics, management, and policy of media and the digital world, most recently on global media ownership and on next-generation “Cloud-TV”.
+He works on the economics, management, and policy of media and the digital world, including global media ownership and on next-generation "Cloud-TV."
 He has written over 400 articles and has authored, edited, and co-edited over 30 books.

 Education

-Noam attended Harvard University, where he obtained several degrees, including an A.B.
-1970 (Phi Beta Kappa, Summa Cum Laude thesis), an A.M.
-1972, a J.D.
-1975 and a Ph.D. in Economics 1975.
+Noam attended Harvard University, where he obtained several degrees, including a Bachelor of Arts in 1970 Phi Beta Kappa and summa cum laude, a Master of Arts in 1972, a Juris Doctor in 1975, and a Ph.D. in 1975.
 His dissertation advisors were Martin Feldstein (later Chairman of the President's Council of Economic Advisors) and Thomas Schelling (later a recipient of the Nobel Prize in Economics).